Where to bank

 The automation setup

-Right accounts are necessary but not sufficient.
+Right accounts are necessary but not enough.
 The other half of the system is automation.
 Savings you have to manually initiate every payday will get skipped during stressful months, which are exactly the months the savings matters most.

 The "pay yourself first" principle